Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.11
+- Fixed a bug with empty target lists for route selection in quest log.
+- Fixed another bug with the pathfinding algorithm in specific scenarios that lead to the game being locked for 20 seconds followed by a "Script ran to long" error.
+- Optimized the combat monitor code.
+That may or may not improve the performance in 25 men raid scenarios.
+- Added a new setting to Core > Monitor > Combat: Update rate (performance).
+Default value: 20.
+This setting is to enhance the performance in 25 men raid scenarios.
+If you are experiencing bad performance, try to lower the value step for step to do less updates and decreasing the addons workload.
+High value means timely updates but high workload/bad performance.
+Lower values are less updates, but better performance.

 ## Changes in Sku Era r32.23
 - Added a runes menu: Core > Options > Runes.
 Select a rune and the Engrave submenu entry.
 That will highlight your mouse cursor with the engraving spell.
 Then do a left click on an appropiate item in your bags or character inventory to engrave that item.
 Just as with Enchanting.
 - Added rune skills/spells to the F11 action bar config menu: Core > Action Bars > Action bar > Action button x > Runes.
 That menu has only spells if you are wearing engraved items that do provide spells/abilities.